MartinKlimes/Audio-feature-visualization-webapp/README.md

 ![App Screenshot](https://github.com/MartinKlimes/MartinKlimes/assets/107542941/ad940c12-88d2-4ed3-b48e-03309f2c69f9)

 The user can upload recordings, music notation files, and MIDI files to the application, and all data is saved on the server.
 Recordings can be added via drag-and-drop, renamed, or deleted.
+The user also has the option in the settings panel to switch the application from Czech to English language.

 ![App Screenshot](https://github.com/MartinKlimes/MartinKlimes/assets/107542941/feadfff7-7341-4ae4-84d6-080263cec98b)